Updated: Jul 9

 Yeh but try pouring tea into a building.

 The rocky path led to some steps which took the two through a snicket, a snicket which brought them into the town.
-Their steps sounded like the opening of a song lurking from background to foreground.
 The houses mirrored each other on both sides of the street, the pavement was divided neatly into squares and the road was busy with rush hour traffic.
 Adair spotted the Costa across the road and thought about the gargantuan mocha he would drink after school, he licked his lips.
 Town noises started changing, slipping back into the modern world.
-The sound of birds and the ghosts of the countryside were altered into the conversation of people, the opening and shutting of doors and the repeated bleating of pedestrian crossings.
+The sound of birds and the ghosts of the countryside were altered into the conversation of people, the opening and shutting of doors and the bleating of pedestrian crossings.
 Adair admired the wide assortment of shoes on offer and the fine collection of walks which the people of the town exhibited.
-Tall, agitated businessmen rushing to catch the last train to London, old men completing their morning route with the detached air of a somnambulist and young girls around Adair’s age exuberantly pulling their parent towards school.
+Tall, agitated businessmen rushing to catch the last train to London, old men completing their morning route and young girls exuberantly pulling their parents towards school.

 Well there isn’t much point listening to the news anymore is there